AdmiralPotato/websockets-game/README.md

 # resume-game
-Making a mini-game the night before a meet-and-greet to look like a badass to employers
+Making a mini-game to start playing with some websockets goodness.
+A live copy can be played at the URLs below.

 ## Totally need some QR entry points
 https://qrcode.littleidiot.be/